 George was granted a Conditional Pardon on 19 October 1838.
 He was a 42 year old farmer when he married Susan Featherstone in St. David's Church, Hobart, on 22 Nov 1841, when she gave her age as 25.

 Susan Jasper Featherstone was born in September 1821 in the village of Tavistock, Devon England.
 At age 17 she was tried at the Exeter Quarter Sessions for stealing a shawl and sentenced to 7 years transportation to Australia aboard the Platina, leaving London in May 1837 and arriving at Hobart Town in October.
 She had several convictions in Australia and her prison record shows her term was twice extended for misconduct, once for 6 months for selling rum at Browns River.

-Around July 1848, not long after the birth of their first child, Susan Matilda, George had a casual relationship in Hobart with Sarah Lawson.
+Around July 1848, not long after the birth of their fifth child, Susan Matilda, George had a casual relationship in Hobart with Sarah Lawson.
 It is likely that Sarah was ‘on the town’ at the time.
 As a result, Sarah gave birth to Euphemia Lawson on 26 Apr 1849.
 The name of the father was not recorded in the baptism record.
 This relationship has been established using DNA Matching.

 George and Susan had 13 children:

 - Matilda Alice